-- For some models, the Third Stream is not enabled by default.
-Go to System > Maintenance > System Service > Software to enable the function is required. - The main stream is usually for recording and live view with good bandwidth, and the sub-stream can be used for live view when the bandwidth is limited. - 3.
+For some models, to enable the third stream, go to System>Maintenance>System Service> Software and check the checkbox of Enable Third Stream to reboot the system and enable the third stream.

+- The main stream is usually for recording and live view with good bandwidth, and the sub-stream can be used for live view when the bandwidth is limited. - To enable the third stream, go to System>Maintenance>System Service> Software and check the checkbox of Enable Third Stream to reboot the system and enable the third stream. - 3.
 You can customize the following parameters for the selected stream type.